fractalexperience/xbrl/README.md

 # Open-ESEF
-Open-ESEF is an open-source project to create a free and open-source XBRL tool for the ESEF filings following the standards set by the European Securities and Markets Authority (ESMA).

-It offers a Python-based framework designed for processing XBRL taxonomy and instance documents, with a focus on ESEF (European Single Electronic Format) compliance.
+Open-ESEF is a Python-based open-source project dedicated to developing a complimentary and freely available XBRL toolkit for processing XBRL filings in accordance with the standards established by the European Securities and Markets Authority (ESMA).
+The project is designed to handle XBRL taxonomy and instance documents compatible with the European Single Electronic Format (ESEF).

-In this forked repo, I was trying to modify the code from `xbrl` package to make it work for ESEF.

-The issue was that, unlike xbrl @ US-SEC-EDGAR, ESEF files have a folder structure, and the schema references are relative to the instance file, not the taxonomy folder.
+In this forked repository, I modify the code from the `xbrl` package to facilitate its compatibility with ESEF.
+The issue in the original repository was that, unlike  US-SEC-EDGAR, ESEF files adhere to a folder structure.
+Consequently, the schema references in ESEF files are relative to the instance file rather than the taxonomy folder, and `xbrl` package does not handle this out of the box.
 Using SAP SE 2022 ESEF filing as an example, the ESEF filing root folder contains the following folders and files:
 ```
 % ls -R examples/sap-2022-12-31-DE